ryanmeasel/dotfiles/README.md

 ## Installation Files

-- `installPackages.sh`: Installs a collection of common packages I use including wget, curl, zsh, autojump, vim, git-flow, etc.
+- `installPackages.sh`: Installs a collection of common packages.
 - `installDotfiles.sh`: Installs the configuration files by backing up existing configuration files (into /path/to/this/repo/backup/) and replacing them with symlinks to the files in this repo.
 It also attempts to change the shell to Zsh.